apache/griffin/griffin-doc/measures.md

 But this SQL based solution can be improved since it has not considered unique natures of source dataset and target dataset in this context.

-Our approach is to provide a generic accuracy model, after taking into consideration of special natures of source dataset and target dataset.
+Our approach is to provide a generic accuracy measure, after taking into consideration of special natures of source dataset and target dataset.

 Our implementation is in scala, leveraging scala's declarative capability to cater for various requirements, and running in spark cluster.